-Katie Cuddon is an artist currently based in Newcastle upon Tyne where she is also a Reader in Fine Art at Newcastle University.
+Katie Cuddon is an artist currently based in Newcastle upon Tyne where she is also a part-time Reader in Fine Art at Newcastle University.

 Katie studied at Glasgow School of Art and then The Royal College of Art before becoming a Lipman Research Fellow in Ceramic Sculpture at Newcastle University.
 This was followed by a Sainsbury Scholarship in Sculpture and Drawing at the British School at Rome and the inaugural Ceramics Fellowship at Camden Arts Centre.

 Katie’s solo exhibitions include Spanish Lobe, Camden Arts Centre (2011) and Pontoon Lip, a collaborative exhibition with Celia Hempton at Cell Projects (2014).
 Her work has been acquired by numerous private collections and the Arts Council of England Collection and is currently on show in the ACE exhibition, Breaking the Mould: Sculpture by Women Since 1945 which opened at the Yorkshire Sculpture Park in May 2021.

 Katie is currently undertaking a Leverhulme Fellowship exploring the relationship between clay and writing which will result in a new body of sculptural work to be exhibited in a solo exhibition in Newcastle in 2022.